 If you have never cheated, good for you.
 Still, take sensible precautions to make sure you are never in a risky situation that could lead to the intentional or unintentional future betrayal of your partner and family.

-In many ways, cheating is not that much different than injecting heroin: A momentary high and then the inevitable crash that leaves the depleted addict grovelling in the gutter.
+In many ways, cheating is not that much different than injecting heroin: A momentary high and then the inevitable crash that leaves the depleted addict groveling in the gutter.

-The best protection to prevent having an affair is to avoid getting involved with a person outside your relationship.
-Here is how:
+The best way to prevent having an affair is to avoid getting involved with a person outside your legitimate relationship.

-Here are comments from a few individuals who viewed the 10 Safeguards to Prevent Infidelity:
+The following are comments from individuals who viewed the above, 10 Safeguards to Prevent Infidelity:

 I agree with your 10 rules completely.
 I could add a few others from personal experience, my husband chose to forgive me, and I felt true grace for the first time.